dmbarbour/glas/docs/GlasLangExt.md

 # Glas Language Extension

-The Glas language extension model is based on file extension specifying language for a module.
-Compared to macros, this design reduces boilerplate, improves performance, and simplifies tooling.

-To 'extend' Glas involves creating a new language that's similar to Glas except with a few extra features.
-This is achievable by defining Glas in an extensible manner, using a library.

-Glas is not limited to defining languages with Glas-like syntax.
-DSLs can be defined, JSON can be parsed, etc..
-For all languages, Glas supports a consistent approach to detecting and reporting errors.
-However, there are practical limits.
-Glas languages must be defined in terms of the underlying model for Glas.
-It is awkward to define behaviors that rely on shared memory, typeful reflection, or non-determinism.

-The `.g` file extension represents the standard Glas language, which should be bootstrapped.
+The Glas language allows multiple syntaxes, driven by file extensions.
+In contrast to macro-like systems, use of file extension can reduce boilerplate, simplify tooling, and improve performance.

+An alternative syntax can support various roles: syntax can be optimized for a specific domain (e.g. natural language processing), or for alternative development environments (e.g. projectional editors, augmented reality), or to integrate external resources (e.g. parse JSON and load databases as regular modules).

+The Glas syntax model is carefully designed to support robust tooling, e.g. enabling external tools to reuse the same parser for syntax highlighting or code completion.
+Even without FFI, this can be leveraged with some special compiler flags.

+However, regardless of syntax, the underlying model is the same: Glas syntax extensions cannot represent anything new.
+Glas defines a standard syntax, which is normally assigned to the `.g` file extension and bootstrapped.

 ## Mapping File Extensions

 Glas associates file extensions to [modules or packages](GlasModules.md).
-To find definition for file extension `.x`, Glas will first search for the `language_x` module in the same folder.
-If this module not defined, Glas will search for the `language_x` package.
+To find definition for file extension `.x`, Glas will first search for the `language_x` module in the local folder.
+If this module not defined, Glas will search instead for the `language_x` package.
 If there is no such package, the file's value is opaque.

-Language modules are mostly intended for experimental and didactic purposes.
-Language packages are preferred, with pragmas or flags to adjust a language as needed.
+Language packages are preferred.
+For minor variations (like a versioned language) a simple system of pragmas and flags for extensions could be built-in to the language itself.
+But language modules are suitable for didactic purposes, experimental designs, or specialization by schema.

+*Note:* Multi-part languages such as `.x.y` currently aren't supported, because a suitable semantics is not clear.

 ## Language Definition